Eczbek/xieite/docs/math/isPrime.md

 # xieite::math::isPrime
-Declared in `<xieite/math/isPrime.hpp>`
+Defined in header `<xieite/math/isPrime.hpp>`

 <br/>

-Checks whether an integral is prime.
+Checks whether an integral is prime, or only divisible by itself and 1.

 <br/><br/>